 My toddler won’t eat because he’s sick.
 Should I worry?

 When toddlers are sick, normal eating very often goes out the window.
 With any illness, appetites can decrease.
-The general rule that our pediatrician always shares is that as long as they are drinking and going to the bathroom normally, then you shouldn’t need to worry too much.
+The general rule that our pediatrician always shares is that as long as they are drinking and going to the bathroom normally, then you shouldn’t worry too much.

 Keep portion sizes small, keep the actual foods simple, don’t push food too hard, and trust that their little bodies are doing what they need to feel better.
 You can get back to normal eating when they are feeling better, and you can always check in with your doctor.
+(Check out my list of best foods for sickness, too.)

 Be patient since lower appetites can linger longer than you might expect, even once a child starts to feel better.
 And of course, check with your doctor if they aren’t drinking, there’s another red flag, or you just need reassurance from a medical professional.